ialberdiconde/room/README.md

 Due to the time constraint I did not include any test neither the queries to search and sort as required

-Left to attach an endpoint/s to consume the API.
-Please, use the AWS console in the meantime to see the achievement so far

 It is only an example about how to approach and deliver a reliable serverless solution to consume a GraphQL API using the the right AWS services.

 For the sake of simplifying the exercise I used an online tool to convert the csv to JSON in order to populate a DynamoDB table